Manuscript

 • Focus: News media effects on policy preference and political participation

-• Isssue: immigration, social injustice, health care
+• Isssue: immigration, social justice, health care

 • Data: Cooperative Election Study Modules